mongodb/specifications/source/unified-test-format/unified-test-format.rst

   If this field is omitted, there is no authentication requirement.

 - ``csfle``: Optional boolean.
 If true, the tests MUST only run if the driver and server support Client-Side Field Level Encryption.
+CSFLE is supported when all of the following are true:

+   - Server version is 4.2.0 or higher
+   - Driver has libmongocrypt enabled
+   - At least one of `crypt_shared <../client-side-encryption/client-side-encryption.rst#crypt-shared>`__
+     and/or `mongocryptd <../client-side-encryption/client-side-encryption.rst#mongocryptd>`__
+     is available

-A server supports CSFLE if it is version 4.2.0 or higher.
-If false, tests MUST only run if CSFLE is not enabled.
+  If false, tests MUST NOT run if CSFLE is supported.
 If this field is omitted, there is no CSFLE requirement.

 Test runners MAY evaluate these conditions in any order.
 For example, it may be more efficient to evaluate ``serverless`` or ``auth`` before communicating with